table of contents

 echo "SET UTF-8" > xx.aff

-It's useful to add a TRY option with the characters of the dictionary with frequency order to set edit distance suggestions:
+It is useful to add a TRY option listing the characters of the dictionary in order of frequency, to drive edit-distance suggestions:

 echo "TRY qwertzuiopasdfghjklyxcvbnmQWERTZUIOPASDFGHJKLYXCVBNM" >>xx.aff